Commission on People with Disabilities

 Commission Meeting Documents, Reports and Other Resources

-Commission on People with Disabilities Meeting - Wednesday, February 11th, 2015 from 6:00 p.m. to 7:30 p.m. at Executive Office Building, 101 Monroe Street, Rockville.
+Commission on People with Disabilities Meeting - Wednesday, April 15th, 2015 from 6:00 p.m. to 7:30 p.m. at Executive Office Building, 101 Monroe Street - Lobby Auditorium, Rockville.
 Agenda to be announced.
 Meetings are open to the public.
+To request an alternative format of the agenda or an accommodation to attend the meeting please call 240-777-1246 (V), MD Relay 711, or e-mail Carly.Clem@montgomerycountymd.gov.

 Leggett Announces "Design for Life Montgomery" Legislation Becomes Law July 1 - The new law provides tax credits to builders and homeowners for including features in new and existing residential housing that improve accessibility for persons of all ages, including seniors and those with disabilities.